avichayiny/Multi-Agent-AI-Controller/README.md

 # AI Multi-Agent Controller: Plant Watering Simulation

 ## Overview
-Developed a Python AI controller for a multi-agent resource-management simulation.
-This three-stage project tackled the same core mission across increasingly complex environments.
+This repository contains a three-stage AI project developed in Python for a multi-agent resource-management simulation.
+The core mission remains the same across all stages, but the environment's complexity and uncertainty increase, requiring different Artificial Intelligence approaches.

+## The Domain: "Plant Watering"
+The simulation takes place on a 2D grid containing autonomous robots, water taps, plants, and walls.
+* **The Goal:** Robots must navigate the grid, load water from taps, and pour it onto plants to meet their specific water requirements.
+* **The Challenge:** Robots have limited water-carrying capacities, and as the project progresses, the environment introduces stochastic action failures, randomized rewards, and completely unknown probabilities.

+## Project Stages
+*(Note: The full assignment instructions and rules are available as PDF files inside each respective folder).*

+* **Part 1: Deterministic Environments (Folder: `Part1-Deterministic`)**
+  * **Task:** Find the optimal sequence of actions to water all plants.
+  * **Algorithms:** Implemented heuristic search algorithms (A*, GBFS) for optimal path-finding and planning.

+* **Part 2: Stochastic Environments (Folder: `Part2-Stochastic-MDP`)**
+  * **Task:** Maximize expected rewards within a strict step horizon.
+The world is modeled as a Markov Decision Process (MDP) where defective robots have a probability to fail actions, and plants yield random rewards.
+  * **Algorithms:** Developed an MDP-based controller to choose the best next action per state.

+* **Part 3: Unknown Environments (Folder: `Part3-Reinforcement-Learning`)**
+  * **Task:** Optimize strategies dynamically in a world where the robots' success rates and plant reward distributions are completely unknown to the agent.
+  * **Algorithms:** Applied Reinforcement Learning (Adaptive Dynamic Programming - ADP) to learn the environment's models on the fly.

+## Note on Codebase
-Note on Codebase: The core AI logic, heuristic functions, and RL algorithms were implemented by me (located in ex1.py, ex2.py, and ex3.py).
+The core AI logic, heuristic functions, and RL algorithms were implemented by me (located in the `ex1.py`, `ex2.py`, and `ex3.py` files).
 The simulation engine, environment infrastructure, and test checkers were provided by the university course staff.

-## Project Stages
-* **Part 1 (Deterministic Environments):** Implemented heuristic search algorithms (A*, GBFS) for optimal planning and path-finding.
-* **Part 2 (Stochastic Environments):** Applied Markov Decision Processes (MDP) to manage randomized actions, defective agents, and stochastic rewards.
-* **Part 3 (Unknown Environments):** Used Reinforcement Learning (Adaptive Dynamic Programming) to dynamically learn and optimize strategies without prior knowledge of the environment's rules.

-## Technologies & Skills
-Python, AI Search Algorithms, MDP, Reinforcement Learning (RL), Object-Oriented Programming.